China Sourcing Agents

 • Component sourcing — Specify tier-one versus generic components explicitly.
 “A capacitor” is not a spec; a factory will substitute the cheapest part that fits the footprint unless you name the grade.

-OEM vs ODM: Which Path
+OEM vs ODM: Which Path Should You Choose?

 Most first products are not pure OEM.
 They start from an ODM reference design and get modified — a different sensor, a custom enclosure, your firmware.
 That hybrid is faster and cheaper than a clean-sheet OEM design, at the cost of sharing the base design with other buyers.
 We work through the trade-off in our OEM vs ODM for electronics guide, and we manage the branding and packaging side through our private label service.
+That same path took a generic module to a private-label IoT sensor that reached 4.6 stars on Amazon for one US seller.

 • A schematic and PCB review written by an engineer, in plain English